-Evenn(arv (A) Proficient (3) Needs Improvement (2) Incaticfactory - Exemplary (4) Proficient (3) Neas Improvement (2) Unsatista Instructional plane 13 Instructional plans include: Instructional plans include: Instructional plans include: Instructional plans include: to state content standards. standards. standards. standards. activities, materials, and assessments activities, materials, and activities, materials, and activities, materials, and that: assessments that: assessments that: assessments that: are aligned to state standards. are aligned to state standards. are sometimes aligned to state are rarely aligned to state standards. standards. complex. complex. are sometimes sequenced from are rarely logically sequenced build on prior student knowledge, build on prior student basic to complex. rarely build on prior student Sometimes build on prior knowledge and integrate other disciplines. provide appropriate time for student knowledge. inconsistently provide time for provide appropriate time for student work, and lesson and unit Sometimes provide appropriate student work, and lesson and student work, student reflection, closure. time for student work, and unit closure and lesson and unit closure. evidence that plan is appropriate for lesson and unit closure. little evidence that the plan is evidence that plan is appropriate for the age, knowledge, and interests of Some evidence that plan is appropriate for the age, knowledge, the age, knowledge, and interests of most learners. appropriate for the age, knowledge, or interests of the learners. all learners. evidence that the plan provides some and interests of most learners. little evidence that the plan evidence that the plan provides opportunities to accommodate evidence that the plan provides some provides some opportunities to regular opportunities to accommodate individual student needs. opportunities to accommodate accommodate individual student ווימואומעמו צנטמבות חפבמצ. liceus.
-Student Work 14 Assignments require students to: Assignments require students to: Assignments require students to: Assignments require students to: organize, interpret, analyze, interpret and analyze information interpret information rather mostly reproduce information. synthesize, and evaluate rather than reproduce it. than reproduce it. rarely draw conclusions and information rather than draw conclusions and support Sometimes draw conclusions support them through writing. draw conclusions make connect what they are learning to writing learning to prior learning or li generalizations, and produce prior learning and some life Sometimes connect what they experiences. arguments that are supported experiences. are learning to prior learning through extended writing. or life experiences. connect what they are learning to experiences, observations, feelings, or situations significant in their daily lives both inside and autoida afaabaal
+PLANNING Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Instructional Instructional plans include: Instructional plans include: Instructional plans include: Instructional plans include: measurable and explicit goals aligned goals aligned to state content some goals aligned to state content few goals aligned to state content to state content standards. standards. standards. standards. activities, materials, and assessments activities, materials, and activities, materials, and activities, materials, and that: assessments that: assessments that: assessments that: are aligned to state standards. are aligned to state standards. are sometimes aligned to state are rarely aligned to state are sequenced from basic to standards. standards. complex. complex. are sometimes sequenced from are rarely logically sequenced build on prior student knowledge, build on prior student are relevant to students' lives, knowledge.
+Sometimes build on prior knowledge and integrate other disciplines. o provide appropriate time for inconsistently provide time for o provide appropriate time for Sometimes provide appropriate student work, student reflection, closure. time for student work, and unit closure and lesson and unit closure. evidence that plan is appropriate for lesson and unit closure. little evidence that the plan is evidence that plan is appropriate for the age, knowledge, and interests of Some evidence that plan is appropriate for the age, knowledge, the age, knowledge, and interests of most learners. appropriate for the age, knowledge, or interests of the learners. all learners. evidence that the plan provides some and interests of most learners. little evidence that the plan evidence that the plan provides opportunities to accommodate evidence that the plan provides some provides some opportunities to regular opportunities to accommodate individual student needs. opportunities to accommodate accommodate individual student individual student needs. individual student needs. needs.
+Student Work Assignments require students to: Assignments require students to: Assignments require students to: Assignments require students to: organize, interpret, analyze, interpret and analyze information interpret information rather mostly reproduce information. synthesize, and evaluate rather than reproduce it. than reproduce it. rarely draw conclusions and information rather than draw conclusions and support Sometimes draw conclusions support them through writing. reproduce it. them through writing. and support them through rarely connect what they are draw conclusions, make connect what they are learning to Writing. learning to prior learning or life generalizations, and produce prior learning and some life Sometimes connect what they experiences. arguments that are supported experiences. are learning to prior learning through extended writing. or life experiences. connect what they are learning to experiences, observations, reelings, or situations significant in their daily lives both inside and

-13 Timpelay, H. S., & Parr, L. M. (2009).
-What is this lesson about?
-Instructional processes and student understandings in writing class ooms.
-The Curriculum Journal, 20(1), 43-60, doi: 10.1080/0958517090763999 14 Marshall, L. C., & Horton, R. M. (2011).
-The relationship of teacher-facilitated, inquiny-based instruction to student higher-order thinking.
-School Science and Alsthematics, 111(3), 93-101. doi: 10.1111/j.1949-8594.2010.00066.x
+11 Timperley, H. S., & Parr, J. M. (2009), What is this lesson about?
+Instructional processes and student understandings in writing classrooms.
+The Curriculum Journal, 20(1), 43-66. doi: 10.1080/09585170902763999 14 Marshall, J. C., & Horton, R. M. (2011), The relationship of teacher-facilitated, inquiry-based instruction to student higher-order thinking.
+School Science and Mothematics, 11(3), 93-101. doi: 10.1111/j.1949-8994.2010.00066.x